Cragady/RePortfolio/README.md

 # Active

-* include animations for skills, happens on click, when the bottom of parallax is at bottom of parent
+* include animations for skills, happens on click, when the bottom of parallax is at bottom of parent; will replace the filter background in front of the gradient
+* fix names of icons
 * Keep laying out homepage
 * Put icon pic info into database (seed it! `skillData.json/skillSeedDB.js`)
 * expand component for laying out icons